openworld42/JavaTemplate/README.md

-I have been using/growing this for fast setups of my own projects over years, starting with 500-1000 (or even 2500) lines of code from the beginning, concentrating on the project needs - and not the repeated somewhat boring tasks.
+I have been using/growing this for fast setups of my own projects over years, starting with 500-1000 (or even 2500) lines of code from the beginning, concentrating on the project needs - and not repeat the somewhat boring tasks.
 I tried to keep it simple but functional, thus reducing unneccessary complexity.

 And yes, it's all source under your hood/needs, not a framework to live with.